0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 The flow of the contract is as follows:

-1. Once the contract is deployed on PBC, it is initialized with an empty list of registered voters, an empty list of voting results, and an initial vote id of 1.
+1. Once the contract is deployed on PBC, it is initialized with an empty list of voting results and an initial vote id of 1.
-2. Anyone can register their PBC account as voter.
-3. Any registered voter can cast a single secret vote on the currently active vote.
+2. Anyone can cast a single secret vote on the currently active vote.
-4. Anyone can at anytime count the cast votes of the currently active vote.
+3. Anyone can at anytime count the cast votes of the currently active vote.
    This is what the ZK computation does.
-5. Once the votes have been counted the result, i.e. the number of yes votes, no votes and absenting voters, is archived in the state and the next vote is activated by deleting the inputs and incrementing the vote id.
+4. Once the votes have been counted the result, i.e. the number of yes votes and no votes, is archived in the state and the next vote is activated by deleting the inputs and incrementing the vote id.
-6. Additionally, the result is attested by the computation nodes, meaning that they each sign it.
+5. Additionally, the result is attested by the computation nodes, meaning that they each sign it.

 The last attestation step is what enables us to move data from PBC back to the 1. layer chain, so it is useful to understand how that works.